eclipse-tractusx/ssi-docu/specifications/M1/tx.dataspace.topology.md

 ### 2.2.3 DID Service (DIDS).

-The DCS Creates, signs and publishes DID documents.
+The DIDS Creates, signs and publishes DID documents.

 ## 2.3.
 Issuer Service (IS)